mariadb-corporation/MaxScale/Documentation/Design-Documents/Plugin-development-guide.md

 In this example, the RoundRobinRouter is compiled, installed and tested.
 The software environment this section was written and tested is listed below.
-Any recent Linux setup should be applicaple.
+Any recent Linux setup should be applicable.

 * Linux Mint 18
 * gcc 5.4.0, glibc 2.23